abhisheksurbhat/NodeJS-Assignment/README.md

 ## Testing the application

 The unit tests are in the **tests** folder.

+1. To run the unit tests for server.js, run `npm run testServer` in the terminal/console.
-To run the unit tests, run `npm test` in the terminal/console.
+2. To run the unit tests for crawler.js, run `npm run testCrawler` in the terminal/console.